Story at a glance:

 Are Sustainable Materials Nontoxic?

-Generally speaking sustainable materials strive to be as nontoxic as possible and many natural building materials have no toxins whatsoever—this does not, however, mean that all sustainable materials are completely free of toxic or caustic compounds.
+Generally speaking sustainable materials strive to be as nontoxic as possible and many natural building materials have no toxins whatsoever.
+This does not, however, mean that all sustainable materials are completely free of toxic or caustic compounds.

-Many natural fiber insulations, for example, require treatment with borate to protect them from pests—and most sustainable concrete alternatives still contain lime, a caustic compound that can cause chemical burns.
+Many natural fiber insulations, for example, require treatment with borate to protect them from pests, and most sustainable concrete alternatives still contain lime, a caustic compound that can cause chemical burns.
+It’s always a good idea to check whether a material contains toxic or otherwise dangerous chemicals before implementing it in a project.

 Are There Alternative Sustainable Materials for All Building Materials?